andrew0x4c/oort/DESIGN.md

 Also, as noted in ISA.md, testing the always-false and always-true condition corresponds to unconditionally setting `acc` to 0 or -1.

+## Extension instructions

+The extension number is in `sr` so a program can easily extract arguments using shift instructions.
+Some disadvantages of the other methods include:
+- Use `ext` as an instruction prefix for variable length instructions: this breaks the property that an instruction is 3 bytes if the high bit is set, and 1 byte otherwise (which is where Oort gets its name!).
+- Store extension number in a GPR: this breaks the symmetry of the 16 GPRs.
+- Store extension number in `lr`: `lr` really has nothing to do with data, and the `lr`-related instructions (such as `retl`) are useless for an instruction number.
+- Store extension number in `acc`: `acc` might be a good place for a "secondary" argument to an extension instruction;.
+If `acc` were the extension number, the extension instruction would have to specify what GPR the extension acts on.
+However, in the current method, we can have instructions act on `acc` directly.

+The ordering of the extension instructions was somewhat difficult to arrange nicely.
+For example, each AUR and ASR was originally grouped with what instructions it related to; however, now they are grouped into 16 `aur` and `asr` registers, like the GPR register file.
+This is similar to how x86 has the control registers `CR0`, `CR1`, etc.

+It might make sense to have a 16-bit `mfasr` and `mtasr` extension instruction and encode the specific `asr` as an argument (and likewise for `aur`), like in RISC architectures like PowerPC and RISC-V. This would mean that two instructions are needed to create a `mfasr` instruction: `ori` the `mfasr` opcode, and `ori` the particular `asr` number.
+However, there aren't many `asr`s one needs to build a simple OS, so we only use 16 for now, which means that a `mfasr` instruction can be built in one `ori`.

+Another subtlety with the ordering is that many extension instructions parallel regular instructions, to make them easier to remember.
+For example, `mfaur` and `mtaur` correspond to `0x002x` and `0x003x`.
+Likewise, `mfasr` and `mtasr` correspond to `0x802x` and `0x803x`.
+Note that this corresponds to `mf` and `mt` being `0x2x` and 0x3x` in regular opcode space.
+Similarly, compare the atomic arithmetic instructions and accumulator-register arithmetic instructions.
+Further extension instructions should preserve this behavior.

+Check extension `0x_ffff_ffff_...` is a supervisor instruction to allow an operating system (or even hypervisor) to "lie" to the user process about which instructions are supported.

+## Interrupts

+The interrupt table has 16-byte entries to make the interrupt table be exactly 4K, or one page.
+This means that the interrupt table can be created from the page allocator, and it is easy to remember the alignment requirements (same as a page).
+Implementation-wise, this also means that an addition to compute the address of interrupt-related data is not necessary.

+## TLB

+We chose a software-managed TLB over a hardware-managed TLB.
+Hardware-managed TLBs have some disadvantages:
+- Extra code is required to traverse the tree (both for an emulator and for an actual circuit), and manipulate the flag bits.
+- There are many flag bits, which are hard to remember.
+- There isn't an elegant tree structure which supports the entire 64-bit address space.

+Specifically, having 8-byte pointers results in 48-bit (4-level tree) or 57-bit (5-level tree) address spaces (see x86-64); an exactly 64-bit address space uses only part of the last layer.

+A software-managed TLB allows for more flexibility in the paging scheme; a very small OS is free to keep its own data structures, without allocating several pages for a single tree.

+The page size of 4K was chosen to match other common systems.
+(Briefly, I considered a 64K page size, to fit with the 16-bit theme of the instructions.)

+There are 4 index bits in an address; this is to align the tag bits at 16-bit boundaries to make them easier to read.

+We use a set-associative cache, as other "simple" setups have some disadvantages:
+- Direct mapped: Fast, but often results in false-aliasing issues.
+- Fully-associative: More flexible in terms of memory access, but can be slow to look up.

+The last 8 TLB entry bits (supervisor/user read/write/execute) are arranged so they can be read as Linux-style file permissions from the last byte; for example:
+- `0x77`: supervisor and user can do everything
+- `0x64`: supervisor can read and write, user can only read
+- `0x50`: supervisor can read and execute, user cannot do anything

+The permissions were designed to ensure that something like the no-execute bit or read-xor-execute model was supported, as well as to avoid the confusion of x86's CR0.WP, which is set if supervisor-level writes to pages marked read-only are disallowed.